microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 ## Swap out a static icon with an animated icon in a Navigation View Item using the standard markers

-An icon animation will be activated by changes of state in XAML input controls (e.g. Button, and ToggleSwitch).
-For example, NavigationViewItem has states for rest/pointer over/press and AnimatedIcon will animate the state transitions by having named markers in the Lottie file such as:
+NavigationViewItem has states for rest/pointer over/press and AnimatedIcon will animate the state transitions by having named markers in the Lottie file such as:

 - NormalToPointerOver